My opinions, my thoughts, my tribute and my memories of PAM and

 participating (again, if I had only known

-the real issues), I would have strongly suggested that the PAM web site, carried the
+the real issues at the time), I would have strongly suggested that the PAM web site, carried the

 headline on its main page in big red letters – HELP!!
 PLEASE !! - WE NEED YOUR HELP.
 And